+FIGURE 4.
 UIM, USER INTERFACE MODULE

-The UIM receives commands from the user and displays operational information to the user via an LCD (liquid crystal display) up to eleven LED's, and five touch switches.
-The LCD provides information to the user by the use of 10 menu-activated screens.
-Within each of the screens, helpful information can be displayed by pressing the "Help" button.
-The LED's visually inform the user about the mode the system is in.
-The touch switches allow the user to control the operation of the system.
+The UIM receives commands from user and displays operational information to user via an LCD (liquid crystal display) up to eleven LED's, and five touch switches.
+The LCD provides information to user by use of 10 menu-activated screens.
+Within each of the screens, helpful information can be displayed by pressing "Help" button.
+The LED's visually inform user about the mode the system is in.
+The touch switches allow user to control operation of system.
 The operation of these parts is described in the following section: